 Cerebral Folate Deficiency

 Folate (vitamin B9) is very important to brain development.
 Current research is revealing that many kids with autism have low folate in their brains.
-This is a treatable condition.
+This condition, called Cerebral Folate Deficiency, is treatable.

 Why is Folate Important?